 The most common questions I get through the Contact page are related to Lee McCormack’s RAD measurement.
 RAD stands for “rider area distance” and it represents the 2D projected distance between the bottom bracket and the end of the grips.
-It seems to have become the de facto sizing method for a subset of riders.
+It seems to have become the go-to bike sizing method for many riders.

 Both the Bike Geometry Calculator and the Multiple Bike Geometry Comparison Tool can be used.
 Enter the frame and cockpit measurements and the calculator will calculate RAD to the 1/100th of a millimeter.
 The cockpit fit measurements can be found by clicking on the “Include Cockpit Fit Measurements” at the bottom of the geometry table.